umars-cloudworld/nextjs-cicd/README.md

 ## Contact

-For any inquiries or questions, please contact me at [umar@techwithomar.com](mailto:umar@techwithomar.com) or visit my website [https://techwithomar.com/](https://techwithomar.com/).
+For any inquiries or questions, please contact me